 Relocating the Fridge to a Cool Area

 Change the location of the refrigerator to a cooler area if the problem is a very high room temperature.
-Avoid exposing it to direct sunlight and heat sources like as the heater, oven, and dishwasher.
+Avoid exposing it to direct sunlight and heat sources like the heater, oven, and dishwasher.

 Open the Door Less